The essential p-dimension of the split finite quasi-simple groups of classical Lie type: Abstract

 \section{Abstract}

-In this paper, we compute the essential $p$-dimension of the finite simple groups of classical Lie type at the defining prime, specifically the simple groups arising from the linear groups, the symplectic groups, the orthogonal groups, and the unitary groups.
+In this paper, we compute the essential $p$-dimension of the split finite quasi-simple groups of classical Lie type at the defining prime, specifically the quasi-simple groups arising from the general linear and special linear groups, the symplectic groups, and the orthogonal groups.